PedroMagar/MISA-O/README.md

           |---------------------------------|

 ## Final Considerations
-**NEG**:Started with NEG/Negated instructions/behaviour, but was replaced with a more default behaviour (**XOP**) of only affect the next instruction, this change allowed for a better compression and a more stable behaviour, this will also help on the compiler construction.
+**NEG**:Started with NEG/Negated instructions/behavior, but was replaced with a more default behavior (**XOP**) of only affect the next instruction, this change allowed for a better compression and a more stable behavior, this will also help on the compiler construction.

 **LK**: Link was demoted to be replaced by a more versatile "Swap Configuration", now it's possible to enable auto increment when reading/writing from/to memory with the advantage of also be able to secure a known working state for the functions.

 **Branches**: Planned to be based on ra0, under some consideration it was changed to immediate value.
 Because of the small quantity of registers this seems more reasonable, but could be changed back to utilize ra0.

-**Multiply**: The area/power cost of a hardware multiplier is high for this class of core, such burden is aliviated by not making it an obligatory instruction.
+**Multiply**: The area/power cost of a hardware multiplier is high for this class of core, such burden is alleviated by not making it an obligatory instruction.
 Comparable minimal CPUs also omit MUL.
 Even though software emulation is possible, a proper opcode enables a more optimized core, sadly no opcode left for DIV or matrix operations.